GeoscienceAustralia/BAL/docs/training/bal.rst

 as to the building itself.

-However, improving the design and construction of buildings is only one way that property owners can address the damage during a bushfire.
+However, improving the design and construction of buildings is only one way that property owners can address the damage caused by bushfire.
 Other measures fall within the areas of planning, subdivision, siting, landscaping and maintenance.